chelsabeth/Sprint-Challenge--Data-Structures-Python/README.md

 ## Important note:

-The sprint challenge rubric was updated before I forked it, here is the new rubric: https://github.com/LambdaSchool/Sprint-Challenge--Data-Structures-Python
+The sprint challenge rubric was updated after I forked it, here is the new rubric: https://github.com/LambdaSchool/Sprint-Challenge--Data-Structures-Python

 # Sprint Challenge: Data Structures